Dayton Hamvention 2013 Recap

 Yaesu was not giving out their traditional hat.
 They were giving out mouse pads instead.
 Yawn.
 Their display was also lightly attended, though not as bad as Kenwood.
 Hardly any interest in their new digital VHF/UHF handheld which is finally for sale.
 The woman who was manning the position could not say much about it.
 Still no repeater offering from Yaesu.
 Frankly, Yaesu's entrance into the digital voice world has been a disaster.
 Yaesu, wake up and go with DStar as that is where the momentum is in the worldwide market.

 The DMR Mototrbo folks are trying to make everyone think DMR is overtaking DStar, but their booth was no where to be found.
 Someone told me yesterday it was located in the ARRL area.
 I was in the ARRL area at least four times, and did not see them at all.
 Frankly DMR has so many issues that DStar is continuing to rule and outgrow them.
 The DMR radios are a nightmare to program.
-Each radio has to be registered and not the more simply method of registering the ham call sign only.
-TDMA starts becoming a problem when the distance is more than 45 miles.
-It does not do integrated data and voice.
+Each radio has to be registered and not the more simple method of registering the ham call sign only.
+TDMA is reported to having problems when the distance is more than 45 miles.
+It does not seem to do integrated data and voice as some say it is "capable" of doing.
 It's not the right technology for ham radio.
 It's a commercial standard for a commercial market.
 But some people continue to push a square peg into a round hole.

 TenTec was fairly busy all the time.
 They had a new computer controlled CW QRP radio.
 Boring.
 Yet another CW QRP rig for the market (I have a picture of it on the Hamvention 2013 Photo page on this website).
 Does anyone have any ingenuity?
 Their new QRP radio the Argonaut VI was not creating a lot of excitement.
 Many hams have shied away since it is a crippled radio missing 6, 12 and 60 meters.
 In this day and age given the technology, how can you create an HF radio with missing bands?